MambaBEV: An EV-based 3D detection model with Mamba2: INTRODUCTION

 \section{INTRODUCTION}

 Ensuring accurate and reliable 3D object detection is crucial for autonomous driving systems, directly impacting safety and path planning.
-Traditional perception methods, such as Hough Transform\cite{kumar2022efficient} and keypoint-based feature extraction \cite{yuan2022keypoints}, laid the groundwork for object detection but struggled with limited robustness and scale variance.
-The rise of deep learning-based perception has significantly improved detection accuracy, yet challenges remain, particularly for monocular camera-based methods\cite{han2024monocular}, which suffer from depth estimation errors and blind spots, posing a risk to vehicle safety.
+Traditional perception methods, such as the Hough Transform\cite{kumar2022efficient} and keypoint-based feature extraction \cite{yuan2022keypoints}, laid the groundwork for object detection but struggled with limited robustness and scale variance.
+The rise of deep learning-based perception has significantly improved detection accuracy, yet challenges remain, particularly for monocular camera-based methods\cite{han2024monocular}, which suffer from depth estimation errors and blind spots, thereby posing risks to vehicle safety.

-To tackle these issues, researchers have explored multi-camera perception systems, such as binocular stereo matching\cite{yang2023improved} and surround-view camera networks.
-While these approaches improve distance estimation, they introduce challenges like high computational cost, redundancy, and difficulty in cross-camera target re-identification.
-A more promising solution is Bird’s Eye View (BEV)-based 3D object detection, which consolidates multi-camera inputs into a unified top-down representation, enhancing distance estimation, obstacle detection, and cross-view information sharing\cite{huang2021bevdet}.
+To tackle these issues, researchers have explored multi-camera perception systems, such as binocular stereo matching\cite{yang2023improved} and surround-view camera networks, which provide richer geometric cues than monocular setups.
+While these approaches improve distance estimation, they may introduce challenges such as feature redundancy and difficulty in cross-camera target re-identification, especially when information from different views is not explicitly aligned.
+A more promising solution is \gls{bev} -based 3D object detection, which consolidates multi-camera inputs into a unified top-down representation, enhancing distance estimation, obstacle detection, and cross-view information sharing\cite{huang2021bevdet}.